-Perform after-run maintenance on the engine.
+- Perform after-run maintenance on the engine.
 This clears the engine of destructive moisture and other corrosive deposits.
 This is extremely important for the life of the engine.
-See following for after-run maintenance procedures.

-Inspect the vehicle for obvious damage or wear.
-Look for:

-- 1. Loose or missing screws

-- 2. Cracked, bent, or damaged parts

-- 3. Cut or loose wiring

-- 4. Cut or kinked fuel lines

-- 5. Signs of fuel leakage
+See After-run Procedure, right. - Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - Inspect the vehicle for obvious damage or wear.
+Look for: - 1.
+Loose or missing screws - 2.
+Cracked, bent, or damaged parts - 3.
+Cut or loose wiring - 4.
+Cut or kinked fuel lines - 5.
+Signs of fuel leakage